nstanford5/marlowe-open-roles/open-roles-guide.md

 ### Role Tokens

 devNotes:
 1. Did I just have to pay a txn fee to mint Role Tokens?
-Using checking<>savings in Runner
+Using checking<>savings contract in Runner
-    - It seems like using Roles in the Runner does cost a Mint txn fee for Role Tokens
+    - It seems like using Roles in the Runner does cost a Mint txn fee for Role Tokens.
-    - The TS-SDK does not have a Mint txn fee for Role Tokens. using smart-gift
+    - The TS-SDK does not have a Mint txn fee for Role Tokens. using smart-gift contract

 Role Tokens are used to identify Roles to authorize transactions providing additional security and flexibility for your Smart Contracts.
 They are handled implicitly by the Marlowe Runtime(verify).